mjlenkiewicz/debian-mate/README.md

     >USER = test</br>
     >PASS = test9455</br>

-IMPORTANT: To modify passwords, edit the Dockerfile and regenerate hashed credentials using Cryptool's OpenSSL tool on https://www.cryptool.org/en/cto/openssl (use the command "openssl passwd -6 and follow the steps")
+IMPORTANT: To modify passwords, edit the Dockerfile and regenerate hashed credentials using Cryptool's OpenSSL tool on https://www.cryptool.org/en/cto/openssl (use the command _"openssl passwd -6"_ and follow the steps")

 ## Access to MATE GUI
 Since you will not use a Linux system in a traditional way, you can only access the MATE GUI via RDP (remote desktop protocol) by connecting to localhost:3390 and using the provided user credentials.
 We recommend using the 'test' user with sudo for privileged operations.